 You may also want to consider any anti seasickness measures.
 Waters can be unpredictable, and you’ll be spending a lot of time aboard ship.
 Some tips to keep in mind: eat lot’s of crystallized ginger!
 Dramamine is also extremely effective for some.
 Talk with a doctor to figure out what will work best for you.

 Antarctica does not have a governing body, and no permanent residents.
 All visitors, whether business or pleasure, are temporary.
 For this reason, you only need to ensure that your passport is valid for at least 6 months prior to your trip.
 No visa is required if you plan to stay less than 90 days.

 Keep in mind is that there are no public hospitals, pharmacies, or doctors offices in Antarctica.
 If you get sick or hurt, you will be relying on your cruise’s available resources, which while sufficient for normal ailments, will be minimal for anything extreme.

 As mentioned above, be prepared for the cold and bring any anti seasick measures.

 As highlighted by the CDC, you will be traveling with people from all over the world, in close quarters, and for an extended period of time.
 The risk of influenza, measles, and mumps is increased because of this, so especially for older travelers and children it will be important to ensure you are up to date on all these vaccines.

-All Antarctica tours, river cruises, expedition cruises, and adventure trips.
+All Antarctica small ship and expedition cruises and adventure trips.
 Find the best guided trips and expert planned vacation and holiday packages.
 Average rating of 4.8 for all Antarctica trips.